Rainforest research in the amazonPROJECT & POD NEWS / 25 May 2017

-The forest regeneration project includes leaf litter collection (where fallen organic matter is sorted), tree phenology and canopy photos.
-The data collected is used to monitor the changes in the biomass levels and data on carbon storage and sequestration of the regenerating forest so a value can be put on the forest under the UN REDD (Reducing Emissions from Deforestation and Forest Degradation) scheme.
+The forest regeneration project included leaf litter collection (where fallen organic matter was sorted), tree phenology and canopy photos.
+The data collected was used to monitor the changes in the biomass levels and data on carbon storage and sequestration of the regenerating forest so a value could be put on the forest under the UN REDD (Reducing Emissions from Deforestation and Forest Degradation) scheme.

-Many invertebrate groups, such as orchid bees and dung beetles are used as a focus in environmental disturbance studies due to their ideal characteristics as bio-indicators.
-For example, some orchids are entirely dependent on orchid bees for pollination and reproduction so studying their distribution is an important element in the tropical forests.
+Many invertebrate groups, such as orchid bees and dung beetles have been are used as a focus in environmental disturbance studies due to their ideal characteristics as bio-indicators.
+For example, some orchids are entirely dependent on orchid bees for pollination and reproduction so studying their distribution was an important element in the tropical forests.

-Many dung beetle species show a graded response to various kinds of disturbance so studying them can assess the ecosystem health.
+Many dung beetle species show a graded response to various kinds of disturbance so studying them helped to assess the ecosystem health.
 Many species of dung beetle are found in areas where there is high mammal distribution.

 Sustainable initiatives working with local communities

-The project works with the local community to create sustainable livelihoods and help improve the health and economic welfare of the families in the reserve while protecting and improving the rainforest environment.
+The project worked with the local community to create sustainable livelihoods and helped to improve the health and economic welfare of the families in the reserve while protecting and improving the rainforest environment.

-Biogardens – The project works specifically with local mothers to combat malnutrition, by providing resources and knowledge to build biogardens that produce nutritious fresh food for families, and extra income through selling surplus crops.
+Biogardens – The project worked specifically with local mothers to combat malnutrition, by providing resources and knowledge to build biogardens that produce nutritious fresh food for families, and extra income through selling surplus crops.
 For families living in poverty on the poor soil of the floodplains, this extra source of nutrition and household income can make a big difference to quality of life.
-There is a model bio-garden plot at the centre where the team study optimal conditions for planting.

-Agroforestry - The agroforestry project plots are planted with local farmers, and provide both short and long-term income using sustainable wood and banana production models.
-This is an environmentally sustainable alternative that protects the surrounding forest from illegal logging activity, encourages species diversity, increases soil nutrition, and creates carbon credits that can be sold to further support the project.
+Agroforestry - The agroforestry project plots were planted with local farmers, and provided both short and long-term income using sustainable wood and banana production models.
+This was an environmentally sustainable alternative that protected the surrounding forest from illegal logging activity, encouraged species diversity, increased soil nutrition, and created carbon credits that can be sold to further support the project.

-Capacity building - With the booming tourism industry in Peru, the need for knowledgeable and motivated professionals who will work to protect the Amazon rainforest through eco-tourism in growing.
-The team is working with students from the local town, giving them the opportunity to visit the forest and participate in conservation research activities.
+Capacity building - With the booming tourism industry in Peru, the need for knowledgeable and motivated professionals who will work to protect the Amazon rainforest through eco-tourism is growing.
+The team worked with students from the local town, giving them the opportunity to visit the forest and participate in conservation research activities.